-A: A background investigation is conducted to ensure that the candidate is reliable, trustworthy, of good conduct and character and loyal to the United States, i.e., suitable for employment.
+A: A background investigation is conducted to ensure that the candidate is suitable for employment, i.e. reliable, trustworthy, of good conduct and character, and loyal to the United States.

 Q: What are the basic requirements for employment?

-A: U.S. Citizenship: United States citizenship; proof of citizenship required, if selected.
+U.S. Citizenship: United States citizenship; proof of citizenship is required, if selected.

-Exceptions may be granted to applicants if they can provide complete state-side coverage information required to make a suitability/security determination.
-Examples of state-side coverage information include: the state-side address of the company headquarters where the applicant's personnel file is located, the state-side address of the Professor in charge of the applicant's "Study Abroad" program, the church records for the applicant's overseas church missions, and/or the state-side addresses of anyone who worked or studied with the applicant while overseas.
+For all residency waiver exceptions noted above, the candidate must provide complete state-side coverage information required to make a suitability/security determination.
+Examples of state-side coverage information include: the state-side address of the company headquarters where the applicant's personnel file is located, the state-side address of the Professor in charge of the applicant's "Study Abroad" or “student exchange” program, the U.S.-based religious organization’s records for the applicant's overseas missionary work, and/or the state-side addresses of anyone who worked or studied with the applicant while overseas.
 If selected for a position, applicants must provide this information when completing the Residency Requirement form.

-Background Security Investigation: Successfully complete a background investigation before being appointed (to include successful completion of a polygraph exam for law enforcement office positions).
+Background Investigation: Successfully complete a background investigation before being appointed (to include successful completion of a polygraph exam for law enforcement officer positions).

-Drug Testing: If in a drug testing position (e.g., Border Patrol Agent, Customs and Border Protection Officer, Intel Specialist), submit to a drug test and receive a negative test result before being appointed.
+Drug Testing: If in a testing-designated position (e.g., Border Patrol Agent, Customs and Border Protection Officer, Intel Specialist, Air Interdiction Agent, Marine Interdiction Agent), submit to a drug test and receive a negative test result before being appointed.